f18-os/file-transfer-begalvan/file-transfer-lab/README.md

 For this lab assignment I received help from Abigail Lira to understand and implement the concept of "put" a file from client to server and handle different scenarios with files.
 Also used external resources and links for code reference and examples.

-External resources and links for code reference, concept understanding and implementation:
+External resources and links for code reference, concept understanding and lab implementation:

 https://stackoverflow.com/questions/46775320/simple-python-server-client-file-transfer